 You can code the typed text with new or existing codes during transcription.
 To do this, highlight a text segment, for example, and drag it to a code in the “Code System”.

 The whole functionality of the Multimedia Browser is also available.
-This makes it possible to highlight and code sections and to set memos and document links.
+This makes it possible to highlight and code sections and to set memos and internal links.
 For detailed explanations on how to use the Multimedia Browser, please refer to the section for coding videos.

 Starting and stopping the transcription